-Hearty soup of black beans, tomatillos, corn, and tomatoes, topped with avocado, lime, cilantro, and chipotle sour cream.
+Hearty black bean soup with tomatillos, corn, and tomatoes, topped with avocado, lime, cilantro, and chipotle sour cream.

 I was all set to go yesterday.
 I knew what I’d write about.
 The photo was ready – or well, as ready as it was going to be.
 A beautiful frittata I made last week with fresh peak-season veggies I’d made several times in my new frittata pan to get just right.
 I sat down at the computer, wrote up a post, attached the photo, and then couldn’t find my notes on the recipe itself.

 I looked everywhere for those notes.
 When I have an idea of something I want to make, I take notes.
 I write down everything I do, from the ingredients to the order of the them, how they’re prepped, and how they’re added.
 Everything, in short, that can affect flavor and texture.
 Afterwards, I decide if something needs to be changed, something added, something eliminated for the next round.
 Every once in a while I get it right on the first or second try.
 Sometimes it takes weeks.
 I have a coffee mocha ice cream using coconut milk I’ve been working on for months.
 My husband and I tire of it, it slides to the back burner, and I pick it up again later with a fresh palate and perspective.

 My problem (if I’m honest, one of many) is I don’t have a system for writing down those notes.
 Sometimes I use a notebook (one of at least four that I’m using at any given time), sometimes a scrap of paper that’s handy because I don’t feel like looking for one of said notebooks.
 My iPad, my Mac, and iPhone are three other options frequently used – I could do an ad for Apple, which is hysterical to anyone who reads this and knows me well enough to know I came kicking and screaming to using all these electronic devices.